Admission Requirements

 Academic Standards

-School of Education students are responsible for familiarizing themselves with degree and/or licensure requirements detailed in the CU Boulder Catalog, the School of Education Student Handbook, and, if applicable, the School of Education Teacher Licensure Handbook.
+School of Education students are responsible for familiarizing themselves with degree and/or licensure requirements detailed in the CU Boulder Catalog, the School of Education Student Handbook, and, if applicable, the School of Education Teacher Education Handbook.
 Students pursuing teacher licensure are in a professional program guided by a code of conduct and other requirements beyond classroom performance.
-A student not meeting professional licensure expectations may be subject to additional requirements or performance reviews even if they maintain satisfactory grades in their coursework.
+A student not meeting professional licensure expectations may be subject to additional requirements or performance reviews even if they maintain satisfactory grades in their coursework, and may be transitioned to a non-licensure major if professional expectations are not fulfilled.

 Academic Standing